 Question: Do auto insurance companies offer a discount if you have your VIN etched into your car’s windshield and windows?
 If so, how much is the discount?

-Answer: Yes, many auto insurers will give you a discount if your car’s vehicle identification number (VIN) is permanently etched into your vehicle’s glass.
+Answer: Yes, many auto insurers will give you a car insurance discount if your car’s vehicle identification number (VIN) is permanently etched into your vehicle’s glass.
 The discount varies but typically it’s anywhere from 5 percent to 15 percent off of your comprehensive coverage.
-(See "Vehicle and safety-feature discounts")

 Comprehensive insurance is what covers your vehicle if it’s stolen, and for other certain situations.
 (See “What does comprehensive cover?”)
 Having your VIN etched on your windows counts as a passive security system / anti-theft deterrent and is why a discount may be available on this portion of your policy.